 Opening Range Breakout Calculator

 The most important part of the opening range trading is the breakout.

-This is opening range breakout.
+This is opening range breakouts.
 The size of the range is market with the green horizontal lines on the chart.
-The range breakout is located in the green circle and the price shoots up after the opening range breakout.
+The range breakout is located in the green circle and the price shoots up after the opening range breakouts.

 Opening Range Trade Strategy

 The stock market opening bell can be approached in many ways.
 Let’s discuss about a day trading strategy:

 This is one of the popular opening range success formulas.
 The early morning range breakout focuses on the size of the gap and also on the breakthrough its high/low.

 In this strategy we need to trade in the direction of the breakout when we identify the boundaries of gaps.
 The breakouts later in the day should be taken as caution.

 One should always use a stop loss order when trading the early morning range breakout.
 The stop loss should be mid-point of the gap.